Fiat G.50 Freccia: The Battle of Britain

-At the beginning of 1941, the CAI were redeployed back to Italy, leaving behind a pair of G.50 squadrons that stayed in Belgium alongside Luftflotte 2 until April 1941.
-Overall, the G.50s flew a total of 429 missions, 34 escorts and 26 scrambles for the CAI, but failed to engage any enemy aircraft during these actions.
-A single aeroplane was lost and seven more were damaged during the deployment.
-While operating with Luftflotte 2, 20° Gruppo lost four additional fighters and two pilots were killed.
+At the beginning of 1941, the CAI returned to Italy, leaving behind the G.50s of 352ª, 353ª Squadriglie in Belgium, with Luftflotte 2 (Air Fleet 2) until April 1941.
+The G.50s flew 429 sorties, 34 escorts and 26 scrambles but failed to engage an aircraft.
+A G.50 was lost and seven more were damaged during the deployment.
+While operating with Luftflotte 2, 20° Gruppo lost four other fighters and two pilots were killed.
 A pair of G.50s were recorded as having been damaged by friendly fire from German fighters and flak.

-In Belgium, 20° Gruppo had the opportunity to see the German Messerschmitt Bf 109 in action; several G.50 pilots are known to have been trained to fly the type as well.
-Around the same time, a pair of Bf 109E pilots were attached to the Gruppo in mid-January 1941.
-On 8 April 1941, the last sighting of enemy aircraft by the G.50 occurred, during which the targets, identified as fighters, eluded them yet again.
+In Belgium, 20° Gruppo had the opportunity to see the German Messerschmitt Bf 109 in action; several G.50 pilots trained to fly the type.
+A pair of Bf 109E pilots were attached to the Gruppo in mid-January 1941.
+On 8 April 1941, the last sighting of enemy aircraft by the G.50 occurred, during which the targets, identified as fighters, eluded them again.